What MPF is

 MPF is an employment-based retirement protection system.
 Employees and those self-employed aged between 18 and 65 must join MPF schemes, unless they are exempt.
-Find out more about the roles of employers, employees, the self-employed and personal account holders who participate in MPF.
+Find out more about the roles of employers, employees, the self-employed, personal account holders and tax deductible voluntary contributions account holders who participate in MPF.

-- Mandatory contributions are tax deductible, subject to conditions prescribed by the Inland Revenue Department, Government of the Hong Kong Special Administrative Region.
+- Mandatory contributions and tax deductible voluntary contributions are tax deductible, subject to conditions prescribed by the Inland Revenue Department, the Government of the Hong Kong Special Administrative Region.

 More information about HSBC MPF